cloudfoundry-attic/cf-riak-cs-release/README.md

 ## Tests
 Instructions for running the cf-service-acceptance tests under the test/ directory:

-1. Install go by following the directions found [here](http://golang.org/doc/install)
+1. Install `go` by following the directions found [here](http://golang.org/doc/install)
 1. Set environment variables `export CF_COLOR=false` and `export CF_VERBOSE_OUTPUT=true`
-1. Update `cf-riak-cs-release/test/cf-service-acceptance-tests/integration_config.json` with the domain of the Cloud Foundry you wish to test against
+1. Update `cf-riak-cs-release/test/cf-service-acceptance-tests/integration_config.json` with the domain of the Cloud Foundry you wish to test against.
+NOTE: this should not include `http://` or `https://`
-1. `cd` into `cf-riak-cs-release/test/cf-service-accetpance-tests/`
-1. Run `./bin/test`
-1. `cd` into `cf-riak-cs-release/test/cf-service-acceptance-tests/apps/`
+1. `cd` into `cf-riak-cs-release/test/cf-service-acceptance-tests/`
-1. Run `CONFIG=/Users/pivotal/workspace/cf-riak-cs-release/test/cf-service-acceptance-tests/integration_config.json go test`
+1. Run `CONFIG=/Users/pivotal/workspace/cf-riak-cs-release/test/cf-service-acceptance-tests/integration_config.json bin/test`

 ## Blobs